-ZARDOYA OTIS, S.A.
-56. mee dedi bein director remuneration be sufficient in order to attract and retain directors who the desired professional profile and to adequately compensate them for the cation, qualifications and responsibility demanded of their posts, while not g so excessive as to compromise the independent judgment of non-executive ctors.
-Complies ⊠ Explanation □ 57. pers right term only executive directors receive remuneration linked to corporate results or onal performance, as well as remuneration in the form of shares, options or its to shares or instruments whose value is indexed to share value, or long-a savings plans such as pension plans, retirement accounts or any other ement plan. mair forg res may be given to non-executive directors under the condition that they ntain ownership of the shares until they leave their posts as directors.
-The oing shall not apply to shares that the director may be obliged sell in order eet the costs related to their acquisition.
-Complies ☐ Complies partially ☐ Explanation ☐ 58. adm the v as regards variable remuneration, the policies incorporate limits and inistrative safeguards in order to ensure that said remuneration is in line with work performance of the beneficiaries and are not based solely upon general elopments in the markets or in the sector in which the company operates, or it similar circumstances.
-And , in particular, that variable remuneration components: a) Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk undertaken to achieve a given result. b) Promote sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with rules and internal operating procedures and risk management and control policies. c) Are based upon balancing short-, medium- and long-term objectives, permitting the reward of continuous achievement over a period of time long enough to judge creation of sustainable value such that the benchmarks used for evaluation are not comprised of one-off, seldom occurring or extraordinary events.
-Complies ⊠ Complies partially □ Explanation □ Not applicable □ 59. mini a material portion of variable remuneration components be deferred for a mum period of time sufficient to verify that previously established ormance criteria have been met.
-Complies ⊠ Complies partially □ Explanation □ Not applicable □ 60 That romunoration related to company regults takes into account any reservations
+56. That director remuneration be sufficient in order to attract and retain directors who meet the desired professional profile and to adequately compensate them for the dedication, qualifications and responsibility demanded of their posts, while not being so excessive as to compromise the independent judgment of non-executive directors.

+Complies ⊠ Explanation □

+57. That only executive directors receive remuneration linked to corporate results or personal performance, as well as remuneration in the form of shares, options or rights to shares or instruments whose value is indexed to share value, or longterm savings plans such as pension plans, retirement accounts or any other retirement plan.

+Shares may be given to non-executive directors under the condition that they maintain ownership of the shares until they leave their posts as directors.
+The forgoing shall not apply to shares that the director may be obliged sell in order to meet the costs related to their acquisition.

+☐ Complies partially ☐ Explanation ☐

+58. That as regards variable remuneration, the policies incorporate limits and administrative safeguards in order to ensure that said remuneration is in line with the work performance of the beneficiaries and are not based solely upon general developments in the markets or in the sector in which the company operates, or other similar circumstances.

+And, in particular, that variable remuneration components:

+- Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk undertaken to achieve a given result. - b) Promote sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with rules and internal operating procedures and risk management and control policies. - c) Are based upon balancing short-, medium- and long-term objectives, permitting the reward of continuous achievement over a period of time long enough to judge creation of sustainable value such that the benchmarks used for evaluation are not comprised of one-off, seldom occurring or extraordinary events.

+☐ Complies partially ☐ Explanation ☐ Not applicable ☐

+59. That a material portion of variable remuneration components be deferred for a minimum period of time sufficient to verify that previously established performance criteria have been met.

+Complies oxtimes Complies partially oxtimes Explanation oxtimes Not applicable oxtimes